Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects: Empirical Application

 \subsection{A Possible Explanation via Monte-Carlo Simulations}

-In this section, we propose a possible explanation to the empirical findings in Table \ref{tab:Comp} via a Monte Carlo simulation.
-Recall that ``Promo'' captures whether a product gains increased exposure by being highlighted by stores.
-We argue that the negative estimated coefficients obtained in traditional methods in Table \ref{tab:Comp} for $\text{Price}{}_{ijt}$ $\times$ $\text{Promo}_{ijt}$ may be caused by a positive correlation between display promotion and unobserved index sensitivity, the latter of which enters the utility function nonlinearly.
+In this subsection, we provide a possible explanation for the empirical findings reported in Table \ref{tab:Comp} through simulation analysis.
+Recall that ``Promo'' indicates whether a product receives increased in-store exposure by being highlighted by the store.
+We argue that the negative estimates on $\text{Price}{}_{ijt}$ $\times$ $\text{Promo}_{ijt}$ reported for traditional methods in Table \ref{tab:Comp} likely arise from a positive correlation between display promotions and an unobserved index of price sensitivity.